mtisza1/Cenote-Taker2/README.md

 # Cenote-Taker2
 Cenote-Taker2 is a pipeline for divergent virus discovery and annotation.
 See schematic.
 The code is currently functional.
 An ulterior motive for creating and distributing Cenote-Taker2 is to facilitate annotation and deposition of viral genomes into GenBank where they can be used by the scientific public.
 Therefore, I hope you consider depositing the submittable outputs (.sqn) after reviewing them.
 I am not affiliated with GenBank.
+See the [Cenote-Taker2 wiki](https://github.com/mtisza1/Cenote-Taker2/wiki) for useful information on using the pipeline (e.g. expected outputs) and screeds on myriad topics.

 ![alt text](https://github.com/mtisza1/Cenote-Taker2/blob/master/cenote-taker_logo.png)